 Puntarelle and Dandelion Salad with Honey and Olive Vinaigrette

-Bitter dandelion greens and sturdy puntarelle (an Italian chicory) stand up to honey-mustard vinaigrette in this assertive spring salad from New York chef Elise Kornack.
+Dandelion greens and sturdy puntarelle (the inner stalks of Catalonian chicory) stand up to honey-mustard vinaigrette in this assertive salad from New York-based chef Elise Kornack.
 Young dandelion leaves are less bitter than their older counterparts but are just as nutrient-rich.
-Most parts of the powerhouse plant are edible and the petals of the flowers add a pop of color and plenty of antioxidants to this salad.
 For more of the pungent, leafy vegetables, check out our favorite ways to salads, soups, pastas.